bitmakerla/estela/docs/bitmaker_cloud/api/local.md

 # Local Setup
 The following steps describe how we deploy Bitmaker Cloud locally using Kubernetes on Minikube.
-We use an AWS container registry, but it can also be deployed using a local registry.
+We will show how to deploy it using a local registry.
 Feel free to modify any files to fit your needs and propose your changes to expand the compatibility of Bitmaker Cloud with other platforms.

+Currently, project zips uploaded to Bitmaker Cloud for deployment are uploaded to an AWS S3 bucket, from where they are later fetched to build their docker image.
+For this reason, you will need access to an AWS S3 bucket to be able to deploy these projects.

-We recommend using the provided [helm chart]({% link bitmaker_cloud/api/helm.md %}) for a more seamless deployment.
+If you want to deploy Bitmaker Cloud to a production environment, we recommend using the provided [helm chart]({% link bitmaker_cloud/api/helm.md %}) for a more seamless deployment.

 To run the Bitmaker Cloud API in a local environment, we use Minikube as a cluster for Kubernetes.
 - The database for Django API is configured as a Docker service.
 - In local we use a local registry setting as a Docker service. (*in production we use AWS ECR*)

 If this is the first time you build the app, take the following steps:

 - Create a `Makefile` using the `Makefile.example` file in `bitmaker-api/`.
-Edit the following variable:
-  - **\<REGISTRY_HOST\>**: If you use a registry service like AWS ECR, you need to use your AWS registry host here.
-            If you plan to use the local registry, use a placeholder for this value (e.g., `192.168.49.1`), continue with the other steps and later check that the registry host is correct.

 - Start the Minikube cluster and the database container.
   ```bash